frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

           path: source
 ```

 The workflow has a single job called `check-advisories`.
-As usual,
+As usual
 the first step is to check out the repository.

 ```yaml